Overview | Section 8 Microfinance Company Registration & NBFC

 Microfinance companies, as the name implies, are financial entities that give loans to low-income people who have fewer financial needs than other people in society.
 Traditional financial institutions, such as banks and other financial institutions are often unavailable to these areas.

-Microfinance institutions have grown in popularity in recent years and are now widely regarded as efficient poverty-relieving solutions.
+Microfinance company registration has grown in popularity in recent years and is now widely regarded as an efficient poverty-relieving solution.
 The majorities of MFIs are well-run and have a good track record, while others are self-sufficient.

 In India, there are two types of microfinance companies: one that must be registered with the RBI and the other that that is a non-profit that is registered as a section 8 company and does not require RBI clearance.

 The simplest approach to set up a microfinance company in India is to register as a Section-8 company with the Ministry of Corporate Affairs (MCA).
 Without levying any additional fees or ensuring security.
-It has the ability to provide loans at low interest rates as specified by the RBI and the central government.
+It has the ability to provide loans at low-interest rates as specified by the RBI and the central government.
 They are a major contributor to all aspects of rural and agricultural development, including revenue and job generation.
-Section 8 microfinance companies can be established with microfinance objects for social purposes to assist poor people in reducing poverty.
-Under RBI’s master circular, such businesses are excused from obtaining a licence.
+Section 8 microfinance company can be established with microfinance objects for social purposes to assist poor people in reducing poverty.
+Under RBI’s master circular, such businesses are excused from obtaining a license.

 Non-Banking Finance Company as a Microfinance Company

 A Non-Banking Financial Company (NBFC) is a company incorporated under the Companies Act of 1956 that engages in the lending and advancing of funds, the acquisition of shares/stocks/bonds/debentures/securities issued by the government or a local authority, or other marketable securities of a similar nature, leasing, hire-purchase, insurance, and chit business.
-These groups play an important role in the economy, providing services in both urban and rural areas, and awarding loans to help new businesses expand.
-NBFCs also offer a variety of financial services, such as chit-reserves and advances.
+The NBFCs play a crucial role in the boosting economy, providing services to both urban and rural areas, and distributing loans to help new businesses expand.
+These groups also offer a plethora of financial services, such as chit-reserves and advances.

 The Reserve Bank of India regulates the functioning of Non-Banking Financial Institutions, hence the microfinance company registration procedures must meet their standards.

-Difference between Micro finance through Section-8 Microfinance Company and NBFC:-
+Difference between Section 8 Microfinance Company Registration and NBFC:-

 |RBI APPROVAL||No RBI approval required||RBI approval required|